Chord symbols

 Entering a chord symbol

-When you exit a chord symbol, any characters entered are automatically converted to the correct format.
+After you exit Edit Mode, any characters entered are automatically converted to the correct format.
 A root note typed in lower case turns into upper case (for alternative options, see Automatic Capitalization).
 And characters entered for accidentals are automatically converted into professional glyphs.
 For example, a "#" (hash character) automatically becomes a sharp sign (♯).
 Don't input, or copy and paste, unicode characters, such as U+266F (sharp sign, ♯), or U+266D (flat sign, ♭) etc, as MuseScore will not render them correctly in chord notation.

 Navigation commands